 Moehler finally blinked in the sixth, giving up a line shot to Melvin Mora that glanced off the glove of third baseman Jose Macias and dribbled down the left-field line for a double.
 Mora moved up on a sacrifice bunt by Delino DeShields and tagged up to score on a fly ball by Albert Belle to even the score.

-Mussina bounced back from the home run by Cruz to retire the next six batters in order and recorded the 1,500th strikeout of his career, at the expense of Encarnacion in the sixth.
-But it was starting to look nke he would have to grab a bat if he wanted to get a win.
+Mussina bounced back from the home run by Cruz to retire the next six batters in order and recorded the 1,500th strikeout of his career at the expense of Encarnacion in the sixth.
+But it was starting to look like he would have to grab a bat if he wanted to get a win.

 Moehler had given up just five hits, but manager Phil Garner still is playing out his club's long-shot chance for a wild-card playoff berth.
 He brought on middleman Danny Patterson, who struck out Mora to end the threat and turn it into a two-inning game.

-The game turned on Encarnacion's RBI single in the eighth, but the Tigers kept the heat on the Orioles bullpen in the ninth and took advantage of a misplay by right fielder Albert Belle to add an insurance run.
-Detroit would go on to score four times, but Garner still sent American League save leader Todd Jones out to pitch the bot-tom of the ninth in a non-save situation.
+The game turned on Encarnacion's RBI single in the eighth, but the Tigers kept the heat on the Orioles' bullpen in the ninth and took advantage of a misplay by Belle in right field to add an insurance run.
+Detroit would go on to score four times, but Garner still sent AL saves leader Todd Jones out to pitch the bottom of the ninth in a non-save situation.